Yelfive/md-notes/Ideas/PHP-Admin.md

 1. Have `help` message, consider this, compose a `Input` component to represent for all inputs, with all kinds of features but allows user to set the properties to either switch it on/off or others.

+### Grid excellent feature

+1. `$grid->column()->display`: callback passed until render, that way, we can go through the whole data set, and process them.
+Some processing might need all data of current page, such as injecting some `JS` to pop up a modal for all rows.

+### Grid should have resizable width

+1. when it's being resizing, and when actual size is wider, should display with ellipsis `xxx...`.

 ## 3. `Laravel-admin` uses pjax, which has bug with PHP

 Consider this example